For nearly a decade, climate talks have been hashing out so-called Article 6. But what is it?

 Money from the credits generated would go to local projects.
 The per-ton price of carbon would fluctuate in the market, meaning that the higher it rises, the more green projects could fetch through new credits generated.

-Under carbon markets, countries that lower their emissions can sell carbon credits.
-Countries that sell credits can use them for clean energy projects, such as installing solar panels or electrifying public transportation systems.
+Under carbon markets, countries that lower their emissions by installing clean energy projects like solar or wind power or electrifying public transportation systems can sell carbon credits.

 But critics question whether it will be effective and worry it could lead to similar problems seen with the Kyoto Protocol, a 1997 pact for developed nations to reduce their heat-trapping gas emissions to 1990 levels and below.
 The deal was dealt a hammer blow when the then U.S. administration withdrew from it.